 Pigeon Creek Park Trails Details

 Pigeon Creek Park feels hidden in Ottawa County.
 Out in the peaceful countryside between Allendale and Holland, you can find its miles and miles of wooded trails.

 They offer a variety of trail options that trek the 282 acres of woods.

-Their beautiful lodge is open for ski and snowshoe rentals.
-(For a small fee.
-Kids under 6 years old rent-free with an adult rental) and their lighted sledding hill is perfect for younger kids.
+Their beautiful lodge is open for ski and snowshoe rentals for a small fee.
+(Kids under 6 years old rent-free with an adult rental.)

 If you’re new to cross country skiing you can even take cross country skiing lessons at Pigeon Creek.
 Check their event calendar to see when a session is going to start and have fun learning a “Pure Michigan” activity!